 Don’t listen to what anybody says, because while Oktoberfest beer does strictly adhere to German purity laws – only water, malt, barley and hops legally allowed in the beer – you’ll be drinking enough of it to get properly drunk, and the next day you will have a hangover (you’ll probably think it’s a good idea to do Jager shots, etc, so that will contribute too).
 No next-day pain, no night-before gain.

 Seven million beer drinkers will make their way to Munich for the world’s biggest, and original, beer festival – with more than seven thousand of them staying with Stoke Travel.
 We have the biggest, best and wildest pre and post parties, and give you wayyyy more bang for your buck, when you pay as little as €65 per day all inclusive.
 This event will sell out, so book sooner rather than later.
-Check out our Oktoberfest trips now.
+Check out our now.